MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

 <b> News: </b>
-  * Feb: Our paper "A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization" has been accepted for publication in "Foundation of Computational Mathematics"
+  * Feb: Our paper "A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization" has been accepted for publication in "Foundations of Computational Mathematics"
   * Mar: I gave a talk at SIAM Imaging, 2022 about our paper "End-to-end reconstruction meets data-driven regularization for inverse problems"